abidlabs/abidlabs.github.io/_posts/2017-10-18-Fragile-Research.md

 ---

-{% include image.html name="fragile.jpg" caption="Many of us, conscious or subconsciously, treat our research as fragile, when in reality, we should be stress-testing it.
-Here, I share three ways to do that." width="88%"%}
+{% include image.html name="vase.jpg" caption="Many of us, conscious or subconsciously, treat our research as fragile, when in reality, we should be stress-testing it.
+Here, I share three ways to make the methods and algorithms we develop more robust." width="88%"%}

 A few months into my PhD, I had my first original idea.
 The epiphany struck as I was biking down to my lab on a cold, sunny midmorning, and I remember almost shaking on my bike seat with excitement.
 As soon as I got to a computer, I opened up a python notebook and started typing.
 I pounded out the lines of code, nervously wondering whether the idea could really work.
 I generated some random data and simulated my method on the dataset.